Mark Sneddon – Executive Director

 In addition to his role at ICS, Mark is currently a partner in a Melbourne commercial law firm.

-Simon P. Kennedy – Research Analyst
+Dr Simon P. Kennedy – Research Analyst

 Simon Kennedy is a Research Analyst at the Institute for Civil Society.
 His work at the ICS involves researching and writing on state and federal policy regarding freedom of conscience, freedom of speech, and freedom of religion.
-He is also a PhD candidate in the history of political thought and is investigating early modern political ideas regarding the nature and structure of political society.
+He holds a PhD in the history of political thought and is investigating early modern political ideas regarding the nature and structure of political society.
 He holds a BA Hons (Politics) from Monash University.